Reinstatements and Readmissions

 FLORIDA BAR LICENSE REINSTATEMENT LAWYER

-If a lawyer’s license has been suspended, he or she may need to be reinstated to The Florida Bar to practice again.
-If a lawyer’s license has been revoked, he or she must be reinstated to The Florida Bar to practice again.
-Each procedure has its own set of rules and requirements.
-Either procedure will require a thorough preparation of the applications filed.
-And, the process invoked may involve the active opposition of the Florida Board of Bar Examiners or The Florida Bar.
-Preparation, timely filing, monitoring and advocating the applicant’s position in each application by an experienced professional, like Mr. Curtis, can make importance differences in how a filed application is processed and ultimately acted upon.
+Reinstatement cases are very different from readmission cases, and each procedure has its own set of rules and requirements.
+Either procedure requires a thorough preparation of the applications filed and the processes invoked may involve the active opposition of the Florida Board of Bar Examiners or The Florida Bar.
+Preparation, timely filing, monitoring, and advocating the applicant’s position in each application by an experienced professional, like Mr. Curtis, can make important differences in how a filed application is processed and ultimately acted upon.

-Attorney Charles Curtis is in his 43 years of practice and as a lawyer has made a positive difference in many of the client’s cases in which he has appeared.
-As a past member and chairperson (twice) of Florida Bar Grievance Committees, and a current member of the Association of Professional Responsibility Lawyers, he is in a unique position to represent attorneys in these cases.
+Attorney Charles Curtis is in his 43rd year of practice and he has made a positive difference in many cases in which he has appeared.
+As a two-time past member and chairperson of Florida Bar Grievance Committees, and a current member of the Association of Professional Responsibility Lawyers, he is in a unique position to represent attorneys for their reinstatements and readmissions.

 Taking Action On Your Behalf